simonheimlicher/heimlicher.com/content/about/index.md

 ---
 aliases:
 - /home/about/
-description: About Simon Heimlicher, a senior executive with a passion for leadership, transformation, and strategy execution
+description: About Simon Heimlicher, a senior manager with a passion for leadership, transformation, and strategy execution
 image:
   feature: